sureshkumar2704/Project-on-HTML/README.md

-This project is all about my college Rajalakshmi Institute of Technology (RIT) located at Chennai.
+This project is all about my college Rajalakshmi Institute of Technology (RIT), Chennai.
 This is developed only using the HTML program and the basic and simple inline CSS codes.